-Our consideration for purchasing the best sneakers for cycling stems from the value that the purchase gives to our personal and professional lives — is the product functional, is it in fashion, is it credible, is it reliable?
+Our consideration for purchasing the best non-cycling shoes stems from the value that the purchase gives to our personal and professional lives — is the product functional, is it in fashion, is it credible, is it reliable?

 Upon running a glance across the various “Choosing Cycling Shoes” Lists, we too often detect a cobbled-together experience that is not truly compatible with multiple niches in itself.
 Hence, this article will compare and contrast several shoes in the bicycling category of numerous cycling communities.